-As with all aspects of your child’s development, there are ways to help your little one blossom in his social and emotional skills.
+As with all aspects of your child’s development, there are ways to help your little one blossom in their social and emotional skills.
 We’ve compiled some of them here.

 Quickly respond to your newborn’s needs.

-Research tells us that responding in a timely manner to your baby's needs increases his feelings of security and trust.
-Over time, this will build a bond and instill confidence that will often help him soothe himself without your help.
+Research tells us that responding in a timely manner to your baby's needs increases their feelings of security and trust.
+Over time, this will build a bond and instill confidence that will often help them soothe themselves without your help.

 Understand and embrace your baby's unique personality.

 Through observation, you’ll develop an important understanding of your baby's unique character traits and behavioral style that will enable you to best respond to their specific needs.
 For instance, an irritable baby might need cuddling or distraction to refocus energy, while a shy infant might need time to watch from a distance before becoming directly involved with others.